josephtule/reaction-wheel-pendulum/README.md

 $$ = I_{p}\ddot{\phi}$$

 This gives us the equations of motion for the system.
 Here we can determine if we want to include $\ddot{\theta}$ as a state variable or as an input.
-In this case, we will be using a sensor to measure the RPM of the motor and using voltage or whichever electrical variable that will be used to control the RPM of the motor.
-This gives us a state vector that has three elements: $\phi$, $\dot{\phi}$, and $\dot{theta}$.
+In this case, we will only care about the angle of the pendulum and its derivative.
+This gives us a state vector that has two elements: $\phi$ and $\dot{\phi}$.
+We will use a sensor on the motor to determine the angular velocity of the reaction wheel, but this will be done separately in order to validate our motor model (torque vs electrical input).

 One last consideration is the friction about the rotation point, this can be added on as follows